Autism (ASD) Assessment Services & Multisensory Learning Support in Ashfield

 Enhancing Encouragement and Nurturing in Autism Learning Support

-Numerous studies and research have demonstrated that individuals with autism often possess attributes such as strong long-term memory skills, precision and attention to detail, strict adherence to rules, independent thinking, intense focus (particularly in relation to their interests), and a preference for visual thinking.
-Our ASD-adapted tutoring at Neurosensory aims to embrace and nurture these attributes, as we believe they contribute to your individuality and distinctiveness.
+Research and studies have indicated that individuals with autism frequently exhibit attributes such as strong long-term memory skills, precision and attention to detail, adherence to rules, independent thinking, intensive focus (especially when engaged in their interests), and proficiency in visual thinking.
+At Neurosensory, we aim to foster and cultivate these attributes through our ASD-adapted tutoring, as we recognise and value the uniqueness and special qualities they bring.

 This is especially important for people who struggle with processing the nuances of language as many of those with autism do.
 The goal of the Neurosensory team is to empower students of all ages to build learning and study habits that serve them all through life – not just at school, as they can assist with social abilities, too.